Disability Student Charter

 - Understand that if you consistently miss support appointments, support may be withdrawn until renegotiated and formalised in a written support agreement.

-- Inform your DLO if support is not meeting your needs.
+- Inform your DLAO if support is not meeting your needs.